mlavi/hugo/content/post/calm.io-recap.md

  I took hiatus from my personal blog to explore, explain, and write a number of DevOps articles for my employer on the
  [Calm.io blog](http://calm.io/author/mark).
 Nutanix acquired Calm.io and I
- am still part of the Nutanix Calm team, but I'm reposting these articles on my personal blog since the originals are no longer directly accessible.
+ am still part of the Nutanix Calm team, but I'm re-posting these articles on my personal blog since the originals are no longer directly accessible.
  I am also enhancing them to clarify language, add learnings, and append significant developments as postscripts.